top of page

 St. Michael's All Airborne Chapter assisted:

 • Our largest support over the last two years was provided to a young 101st Airborne Division Veteran and his family, Brian Barnes.
-Our Chapter orchestrated/raised and provided support exceeding $16,000 for such necessities as housing at Duke Hospital for Brian and his mother during his bone marrow transplants/chemo, clothing, apartment expenses after leaving Duke, furnishings, utility deposits, and many other related expenses.
+Our Chapter raised funds and provided support totaling more than $16,000 for necessities such as housing at Duke Hospital for Brian and his mother during his bone marrow transplants/chemo, clothing, apartment expenses after leaving Duke, furnishings, utility deposits, and many other related expenses.

 • We provided $2,500 directly to the Lung Health Institute in Nashville, TN to help the spouse of a 100% Disabled Veteran who required stem cell treatment for a rare lung disease.